UnrealDeveloperCourse/BattleTanks/README.md

 ![Tank_BP Physics Material](BattleTank/Saved/Screenshots/Windows/Tank_BP_Select_Physics_Mat.png)

-3. Increase the force by which the tank moves or Power, this demo is using pushing power, other physics constraints can use pushing power (using hidden wheels) which pose different set of problems
+***3. Increase the force by which the tank moves or Power, this demo is using pushing power, other physics constraints can use pushing power (using hidden wheels) which pose different set of problems***

 - In the demo, 400k Newtons is used or 40mil cm of force

-4. My Keyboard Input Settings for forward and reverse movement
+***4. My Keyboard Input Settings for forward and reverse movement***

 ![Keyboard Input Settings](BattleTank/Saved/Screenshots/Windows/Project_Settings_Throttle_Input.png)